MHickey2/Wannabe-Healthy/README.md

  In regards to the recipes, there are a number of extra options I would like to introduce including vegetarian, and vegan recipes, the present recipes are not categorised in this way.
 I would like to also enhance the site by including information on food allergies, highlighting which recipes would have known allergens for the safety of the user.
 There could also be a dish of the week, as an incentive to users to submit their best recipes.

  I would like to introuduce more interaction into the site, possibly using a forum where users can document their own experiences when adopting a vegetarian/vegan lifestyle.
-This would increase the social aspect of the site and would utilize the social media platforms fully.
+This would increase the social aspect of the site and would utilize the social media platforms more fully.

  The present profiles could be expanded to include more information, such as the user's own social media links so that users can interact with each other outside of the site.
 I was going to add blogs and recipes that the user has created within the profile page, but have not included this within the present project scope.